run-ai/docs/docs/Administrator/Admin-User-Interface-Setup/Working-with-Projects.md

 ### Create a new Project

+!!!
+Note
-Note: to be able to manipulate projects, you must have _Editor_ access.
+    In order to be able to manipulate projects, you must have _Editor_ access.
 See the "Users" Area

 *   Log in to <https://app.run.ai>
 *   On the top left, open the menu and select "Projects"